-Unlike Oodinium and Brooklynella that typically attack the gills first, which allows these diseases to advance into life-threatening levels quickly as they go unnoticed, Cryptocaryon usually appears at the onset as salt-sized white spots visible on the body and fins of a host fish, although it can also infest the gills.
+Unlike the notorious "clownfish disease," which typically attack the gills first, saltwater ich usually appears at the onset as salt-sized white spots visible on the body and fins of a host fish, although it can also infest the gills.
 Because Cryptocaryon is more easily recognized in its beginning stage, it is much easier to treat and cure before it gets out of control.

 Aside from the appearance of the white spots, fish will scratch against objects in an attempt to dislodge the parasites, and rapid respiration develops as trophonts, mucus, and inflamed tissue clog the gills.
-Fish become listless, refuse to eat, loss of color occurs in patches or blotches as the trophonts destroy the pigment cells, and secondary bacterial infections may invade the lesions caused by the trophonts.
+Fish become listless, refuse to eat, loss of color occurs in patches or blotches.